 I woke up again after a nap later in the afternoon when a nurse came to get me.
 She said my dad was here to get me, but she had to talk to him first.
 She wanted to make sure that my dad knew how to take care of me for the next few days, and to answer his questions.
 He always wants what is best for me, so he opted to take additional pain medication home with us so that I wouldn’t be uncomfortable for the next few days.
 She told him to keep me warm and quiet for the next little bit while I recovered, so I planned to use my big brown eyes to the best of my ability!
 He can’t resist.
 Sometimes my dad gives me extra treats, but my favourite is when he lets me sleep in his bed.
 I’m pretty sure my nurse would encourage this.

 I wasn’t allowed to run around for a few days afterwards, but once I was all healed up, I went back to my favourite dog park.
 I met my friend named Hunter and told him all about my adventures at Edmonton West Animal Hospital.
 And guess what?
 He went to the same clinic!
 He told me that his family took him there to get neutered and he had a great experience as well.
 He knew the nurse I had and said that she was his favourite; she always gives him extra belly rubs when he goes to see the Edmonton West team.
-We spread the word to all our friends at the park: if your human is looking for an affordable, highly rated, experienced veterinarian, tell them to call or text Edmonton West Animal Hospital.
+We spread the word to all our friends at the park: if your human is looking for a highly rated, experienced veterinarian, tell them to call or text Edmonton West Animal Hospital.
 The staff there will treat you like their own!